netinvent/grommunio_exporter/README.md

 You can override this in the config file.

 You may also run the exporter with `--debug` in order to gain more information.

-In order to be quick, `grommunio_exporter` uses concurrency to the grommunio_api.
-By default, this concurrency is set to 4.
-You can increase the concurrency if querying is to slow.
-Nevertheless, you should never query more than every 5 minutes to keep the server load down.

 You can set the following scrape settings in the prometheus job:
 ```